grandparkla/nyela/index.markdown

 ### Get Down Stage

-Located at Grand Park’s Performance Lawn between Grand Avenue and Hill Street
+#### Located at Grand Park’s Performance Lawn between Grand Avenue and Hill Street

-Host: Mr. Choc
+_Host by: Mr. Choc_

-8:00 PM – 8:25 PM
+8:00 p.m. to 8:25 p.m.
-The County of Los Angeles Public Library’s Compton Turns the Tables Youth DJs
+: The County of Los Angeles Public Library’s Compton Turns the Tables Youth DJs

-8:30 PM – 11:55PM
+8:30 p.m. to 11:55 p.m.
-The Beat Junkies featuring DJ Babu, Mr. Choc, and Shortkut
+: The Beat Junkies featuring DJ Babu, Mr. Choc, and Shortkut

-11:55 PM – 12:00 AM
+**11:55 p.m. to 12:00 a.m.**
-**All eyes on City Hall for Countdown to 2018**
+: **All eyes on City Hall for Countdown to 2018**

-12:00 AM – 1:00AM
+12:00 a.m. to 1:00 a.m.
-The Beat Junkies
+: The Beat Junkies

 <!--
 Hosted by: *[Gazoo Olmeda](https://www.facebook.com/DJ-Gazoo-Olmedo-140328819333338/)*